Here are all the facts and statistics you need to know about the Yas Marina Circuit ahead of the Abu Dhabi Grand Prix!

 The furthest back podium finish at the track came in 2012, when Sebastian Vettel finished third having started from the pit-lane.
 That’s the only time a podium finish at the track has come from outside the top six on the grid.
 2012 is also the only time when none of the top three qualifiers have gone on to finish on the podium.

-There are three previous Abu Dhabi Grand Prix polesitters on the 2020 grid.
-Lewis Hamilton has taken five, Sebastian Vettel has taken two and Valtteri Bottas took his first Abu Dhabi Grand Prix pole in 2017.
+There are four previous Abu Dhabi Grand Prix polesitters on the 2022 grid.
+Lewis Hamilton has taken five, Sebastian Vettel and Max Verstappen have taken two and Valtteri Bottas has a single Abu Dhabi Grand Prix to their name.

-Sebastian Vettel, Nico Rosberg and Lewis Hamilton have all taken back-to-back poles at the circuit.
-Vettel took two in a row in 2010 and 2011, Rosberg did the same in 2014 and 2015 and Hamilton has taken pole in each of the last two seasons.
+Sebastian Vettel, Nico Rosberg, Lewis Hamilton and Max Verstappen have all taken back-to-back poles at the circuit.
+Vettel took two in a row in 2010 and 2011, Rosberg did the same in 2014 and 2015 and Hamilton took pole in 2018 and 2019.
+Verstappen is currently on a streak of two consecutive poles.
 No driver has taken more than two consecutive poles at the track.

 The largest gap between the slowest and fastest cars in qualifying was 7.197 seconds, which happened in 2015, when Nico Rosberg’s pole time was 7.197 seconds faster than Roberto Mehri’s time for last on the grid.

 The largest pole margin at the track came in 2009, when Lewis Hamilton took pole by 0.667 seconds.
-Meanwhile, the smallest pole margin was in the following season, when Sebastian Vettel took pole by 0.031 seconds.
-It’s the only time pole has been decided by less than a tenth at the Abu Dhabi Grand Prix.
+Meanwhile, the smallest pole margin was at the 2020 Abu Dhabi Grand Prix, when Max Verstappen took pole by just 0.025 seconds.
+Sebastian Vettel’s 2010 pole is the only other time that pole has been decided by less than a tenth of a second at the Abu Dhabi Grand Prix.

-From the eleven Abu Dhabi Grands Prix held so far at the Yas Marina Circuit, the average pole margin has been 0.264 seconds.
+From the thirteen Abu Dhabi Grands Prix held so far at the Yas Marina Circuit, the average pole margin has been 0.254 seconds.

-The Abu Dhabi Grand Prix has been won from pole on six occasions, including in all of the last five races held here.
+The Abu Dhabi Grand Prix has been won from pole on eight occasions, including in all of the last seven races held here.

 The 2012 Abu Dhabi Grand Prix is the only race at the Yas Marina Circuit which hasn’t been won from the front row of the grid.
 That event was won by Kimi Raikkonen, who started from fourth.

-Only four races at this track have featured less than ten drivers finishing on the lead lap of the Grand Prix; including in all of the last three seasons.
+Only four races at this track have featured less than ten drivers finishing on the lead lap of the Grand Prix; including in three of the last five seasons.

 There has never been a rain-affected race at the Yas Marina Circuit.
 Rain did fall during the 2018 event, but not enough to affect the race or make the track wet.